-The first part of the course evolves in particular around the concepts for sustainable innovations like Functions of Innovation Systems, Strategic Niche Management, Sustainability Transitions / Multi-Level Perspective, grassroots innovation, social innovation and business models.
-The second part of the course focuses on participatory intervention and implementation instruments like backcasting, stakeholder dialogues and transition management, as well as on sustainable consumption transitions.
+The first part of the course evolves in particular around the concepts of Functions of Innovation Systems, Strategic Niche Management, and Sustainability Transitions / Multi-Level Perspective.
+The second part of the course focuses on participatory intervention and implementation instruments like backcasting, stakeholder dialogues and transition management.
 These frameworks and instruments can be applied to socio-technical systems, such as regional eco-industrial parks, niches like organic agriculture and car sharing or renewable energy innovations in both industrialised and developing countries.

-By the end of the course students can:
+By the end of the course students have:

-A. memorize and explain (i) major system innovation theories & transition theory; (ii) major concepts and basic methods for sustainable and social innovation & social change analysis; (iii) Major participatory intervention instruments such as transition management, backcasting, strategic niche management, stakeholder dialogues
+A. Knowledge of (i) major system innovation theories & transition theory; (ii) major concepts and basic methods for technology assessment & social change analysis; (iii) frameworks of Functions of Innovation Systems, Regime / Multi-Level analysis, and Strategic Niche Management; (iv) Major participatory intervention instruments such as transition management, backcasting, strategic niche management, stakeholder dialogues

-B. Discuss strengths and limitations of the above mentioned theories, frameworks, tools and instruments.
+B. Understanding of: strengths and limitations of the above mentioned theories, frameworks, tools and instruments.

 C. Experience & skills in the application of (i) technology assessment (ii) a regime-multi-level analysis, (iii) innovation analysis (iv) making proposals for application of participatory intervention instruments.

-Lectures, tutorials, group work on innovation analysis, presentations,training/tutorial for academic skills.
+Lectures, tutorials, group work on innovation analysis, presentations, individual assignment, training/tutorial for academic skills.

-Students who are not enrolled for the MSc Industrial Ecology, have to ask for permission from the study advisor of Industrial Ecology (email@example.com) to join this course, at least one month before the start of the course.
-After permission students can enroll for the course via Brightspace.
+Students who are not enrolled to the master’s programme Industrial Ecology (except elective students from TU Delft) have to ask permission from the studyadvisor of Industrial Ecology at least one month before start of the course by use of this form.

 More information and the description of the course is published in the e-studyguide of TU Delft.